REDY-a/portfolio/README.md

 Two more tip:

-Open PAT permissions
+- Open PAT permissions

-use user name in Credential Manager
+- Use user name (not mail address) in Credential Manager